Senior Vice President, ICF International

 Joseph L. Nimmich

-Joseph L. Nimmich joined Booz Allen Hamilton as a Senior Executive Advisor as part of the Civil and Commercial Group.
+Joseph L. Nimmich joined Potomic Ridge LLC as a partner on 1 April 2019.
+Prior to joining he worked at Booz Allen Hamilton as a Senior Executive Advisor as part of the Civil and Commercial Group.
 Prior to joining Booz Allen Hamilton he was confirmed by the United States Senate as the Deputy Administrator of the Federal Emergency Management Agency (FEMA) in September of 2014 serving until January 2017.
 During his tenure, his primary focus is on strengthening and institutionalizing the Agency’s business architecture over the long term to achieve the FEMA mission.
 Prior to joining FEMA, Mr. Nimmich was the Director of Maritime Surveillance and Security at the Raytheon Corporation, where he directed maritime surveillance and security operations, as well as their emergency response capabilities.
 He served in the U.S. Coast Guard for more than 33 years, retiring as a Rear Admiral.
 His Coast Guard assignments included the First Coast Guard District based in Boston, Massachusetts, where he was responsible for all Coast Guard operations across eight states in the northeast and 2,000 miles of coastline from the U.S.-Canadian border to northern New Jersey.
 Mr. Nimmich earned his Master’s in Business Administration from the Stern School of Business at New York University and holds a Master’s Degree in Strategic Studies from the U.S. Army War College.
 He received his Bachelor of Science Degree in History and Government from the U.S. Coast Guard Academy.

 Major General USA (Ret.)